Pelswick: Season 2 (2001–02)

-Broadcast
+Broadcast and home media

-The show aired in reruns on CBS during the Nick on CBS block from September 14 to November 23, 2002, and on Nicktoons from May 2002 to September 2005.
-The show reran on Adult Swim in Canada between early 2021 and mid-2022.
+The show aired in reruns on CBS during the Nick on CBS block from September 14 to November 23, 2002, and on Nick's digital spinoff Nicktoons from May 2002 to early 2005.
+In 2004, a poll on Funimation's website revealed that they held the DVD rights to Pelswick, but failed to materialize and years later, they added to all of streaming services, such as Tubi and Pluto TV.
+The show airs in reruns on Adult Swim in Canada as of early 2021.